shoui520/shoui520.github.io/docs/vn-setup.md

 ## BSD (FreeBSD)

-Visual novels are only Microsoft Windows applications, therefore you must use Wine in order to run them.
+Visual novels are only Microsoft Windows programs, therefore you must use *Wine* in order to run them.

 ### Wine